openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

 Return status codes:

 * Success indicates that Attestation Results were generated as requested
-* Invalid-handle indicates that the appraisal policy handle is not valid
+* Invalid-handle indicates that the claim set handle is not valid
-* Untrusted-Results indicates that the Evidence did not pass appraisal, but that signed Attestation Results were generated saying so
-* Failed-to-get-endorsements indicates that the call failed because necessary endorsements could not be obtained
-* Specified-format-not-supported indicates that the specified Evidence format is not supported
 * Requested-format-not-supported indicates that the requested Attestation Results format could not be used
-* Parse-error indicates that the Evidence buffer provided could not be correctly parsed
 * Other failure indicates that the call failed for any other reason

-This is the main attestation functionality of the Verifier.

 # Relying Party APIs